gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 An *isolation region* consists of a set of non-`Sendable` values that may alias or be reachable from each other.
-Each isolation region may be associated with a specific *isolation domain* that is associated with the isolation provided by a specific actor or a task boundary or be non-isolated and as such not isolated to a specific isolation domain.
+Each isolation region may be associated with a specific *isolation domain* that is associated with the isolation provided by a specific actor or a task boundary or be non-isolated to a specific isolation domain.
 As the program executes, each isolation region is able to expand and merge with other isolation regions as new values begin to be alias or be reachable from each other.
 Each isolation region can only be assigned to a single isolation domain at a time since otherwise we would be allowing for races to occur since the code in the different isolation domains are allowed to execute concurrently.
 We explore in more detail isolation regions in the following section.

 > NOTE: Isolation regions and Isolation domains are not concepts that are
 > explicitly written in source.
 To help explain the concepts throughout this
 > proposal, the specific isolation regions and isolation domains that values
 > belong to will be notated in comments using bracketed lists.
 Examples:
+>
+> * `[a]`: A single region that is non-isolated.
+>
+> * `[{a, actorInstance}]`: A single region that is isolated to actorInstance.
 >
 > * `[a, {b, actorInstance}]`: Two values in separate isolation regions. a's
 >   region is non-isolated but b's region is assigned to the isolation domain of